MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 2. Install the Azure CLI extension.

    When working with extension references for the Azure CLI, you must first install the extension.
-Azure CLI extensions give you access to experimental and pre-release commands that have not yet shipped as part of the core CLI.
 To learn more about extensions including updating and uninstalling, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).

    Install the [extension for local context](/cli/azure/local-context/) by running the following command: